1. Status interface

 With the icon in the bottom right corner you can resize the graph.

-The system for recording, evaluating and displaying performance data in Checkmk can do much more — especially in the Checkmk Enterprise Editions.
-Details on this can be found in the article on performance data and graphing.
+The system for recording, evaluating and displaying metrics in Checkmk can do much more.
+Details on this can be found in the article on metrics.